 So far this influx of new legal service providers has not led to a massive upheaval in the way people get their legal advice.
 Notably, no supermarkets have so far gained an ABS licence, despite the Act being dubbed 'Tesco law' because it potentially allows legal services to be bought alongside groceries at your local superstore.
 In part the lack of change is due to existing legal practices adapting well to deregulation and using the new rules to their advantage.
 National firm Irwin Mitchell is one of the most innovative players on this front, having gained five ABS licences in late 2012.
 Many thought Irwin Mitchell would also become the first UK law firm to trade publicly on the stock market, but ultimately that honour went to Gateley whose June 2015 IPO valued the firm at £100 million.
 Read our feature on Alternative Business Structures for more.

 In November 2015 the Law Society introduced a recommended minimum trainee salary of £20,276 in London and £18,183 outside.
 This replaces the SRA's previous minimum salary requirement, abolished in summer 2014, which was lower.
-The Law Society's minimum is only a recommendation though and not enforceable.
-We know for a fact that some trainees earn less.
+The Law Society's minimum is only a recommendation though and not enforceable; some trainees earn less.
 Low salaries mainly affect regional firms and small general practice and legal aid firms.
+Legal aid cuts have squeezed the incomes of many junior lawyers in this area.

 By contrast, and despite the profession being under pressure, lawyer salaries at major commercial firms both in and outside London remain generous and continue to go up.
-A salary war in the US, instigated by market barometer Cravath raising its starting salary to $180,000, has prompted some top American firms in London – including Weil Gotshal, Akin Gump, Latham & Watkins, Vinson & Elkins, Sullivan & Cromwell, Davis Polk and Kirkland & Ellis – to raise their salaries with a nod to their US pay scales.
-The going rate for an NQ at these London branches tends to be £100k or over and although several top British firms, including the magic circle, have responded with their own NQ pay increases, there's now a £20-£40k difference between the top American payers and the magic circle.
+A 2016 salary war in the US, instigated by market barometer Cravath raising its starting salary to $180,000, has prompted many American firms in London to raise their salaries with a nod to their US pay scales.
+The going rate for an NQ at a top US firm is £100k or more and although several top English firms have responded with their own NQ pay increases, there's now a £20-£40k difference between the top American payers and the magic circle.
+For more information on individual firm pay, check out our information on Salaries and benefits on page XX.

 For a more detailed analysis of trainee and NQ pay at different types of firms and in different regions read our feature How much do trainee lawyers earn?.
 For more information on individual firm pay, check out Table of salaries and benefits.